Finlay J. MacDonald

 Finlay John Macdonald (Fionnlagh Iain MacDhòmhnaill; 4 July 1925 - 14 October 1987) was a Scottish journalist and radio and television producer and writer.

 Career

-Born and raised on Harris in the Outer Hebrides, and a native Gaelic language speaker, was an important figure in Gaelic radio and television broadcasting, founding the Gaelic Drama Association.
-He co-founded the quarterly Gaelic magazine Gairm in 1951 with Derick Thomson and served as its chief editor until 1964.
+Born and raised on Harris in the Outer Hebrides, MacDonald was a native Gaelic language speaker and an important figure in Gaelic broadcasting in Scotland.
+He founded the Gaelic Drama Association and co-founded the quarterly Gaelic language magazine Gairm in 1951 with Derick Thomson.
+MacDonald served as Gairms chief editor until 1964.

-He was a radio and television producer.
+MacDonald was a radio and television producer.
 His production for radio of Sydney Goodsir Smith's play, The Wallace, was broadcast on 30 November 1959.

-Macdonald edited A Journey to the Western Isles (1983), in which he "retraced" the 1773 tour of Scotland by Samuel Johnson and James Boswell by providing the text of Johnson's A Journey to the Western Islands of Scotland along with his own commentary and numerous colour and black-and-white photographs.
+MacDonald edited A Journey to the Western Isles (1983), in which he retraced the 1773 tour of Scotland by Samuel Johnson and James Boswell.
+The book provided the text of Johnson's A Journey to the Western Islands of Scotland along with MacDonald's commentary and photographs.

 Memoirs

 He wrote three books of memoirs that recall his childhood on Harris: